 8. Keep Water At Hand

-Finally, one last tip: Dry lips are a no-no, so keep yourself hydrated between takes!
+Finally, one last tip: Avoid dry lips and nervous coughs by keeping yourself hydrated between takes!
 You’ll feel better and so will your viewers.

 To watch these tips in action, watch these nominee videos EditMate created for BostInno and DCInno’s Coolest Company Competitions.
 See if you can count how many of our tips the on-camera talent followed: